 - a.
 Alternative transportation modes that diminish the need for increased road capacity and vehicular trips.
-Coordinate the development of such facilities with the Lee County Bikeways/Walkways Facilities Plan, The Transit Development Plan, and Lee County Greenways Master Plan. - b.
-Promotion of alternative fuel vehicles, mixed-use developments, walkable and bikeable communities, and transit to conserve energy, reduce air pollution, and manage natural resources; - c.
-Transportation infrastructure that utilizes sustainable or recycled materials, uses innovative design techniques and technologies, stormwater areas as community amenities; and energy efficient components such as street lighting, traffic signals, and roundabouts;

-- d.
-Reduce heat island effects by minimizing addressing paved surface areas and maximizing planting areas with native canopy trees and other vegetationon county-maintained roadways; - e.
-TDM strategies to effectively manage transportation systems and resources, minimize system delays, reduce vehicle miles-traveled, and contain greenhouse gas reduced vehicle emissions; - f.
+Coordinate the development of such facilities with the Lee County Bikeways/Walkways Facilities Plan, The Transit Development Plan, and Lee County Greenways Master Plan. - Promotion of alternative fuel vehicles, mixed-use developments, walkable and bikeable communities, and transit to conserve energy, reduce air pollution, and manage natural resources; - c.
+Transportation infrastructure that utilizes sustainable or recycled materials, uses innovative design techniques and technologies, stormwater areas as community amenities; and energy efficient components such as street lighting, traffic signals, and roundabouts: - Reduce heat island effects by minimizing addressing paved surface areas and maximizing planting areas with native canopy trees and other vegetation on countymaintained roadways; - e.
+TDM strategies to effectively manage transportation systems and resources, minimize system delays, reduce vehicle miles-traveled, and contain greenhouse gas reduced vehicle emissions: - f.
 Conversion of transit vehicles from diesel propulsion systems to alternative fuels or hybrid propulsion systems; - g.
 Location of archaeological sites, which will not be destroyed unless full recovery of data and artifacts is included in the process; and - h.
 Protection of natural habitats and protected or listed species.

-POLICY 3.3.2: New roads or expansion of existing facilities will not be extended through environmentally critical areasareas of ecological concern except in instances of overriding public interest and unless:
+Attachment 1 for CPA2011-13 February 14, 2014 Page 28 of 38 POLICY 3.3.2: New roads or expansion of existing facilities will not be extended through environmentally critical areasareas of ecological concern except in instances of overriding public interest and unless:

 - a.
-It is the only feasible route within mixed-use and urban areas; - b.
-The crossing is culverted or bridged to the greatest degree possible, maintaining predevelopment volume, direction, distribution, and surface water hydroperiod consistent with county standards and providing adequate wildlife corridors; and - c.
-Equivalent mitigation is provided in basin and in jurisdiction as the first preferred option.
+It is the only feasible route within mixed-use and urban areas; - The crossing is culverted or bridged so as to maintain to the greatest degree possible, maintaining predevelopment volume, direction, distribution, and surface water hydroperiod consistent with county standards and providing adequate wildlife corridors; and - Equivalent mitigation is provided in basin and in jurisdiction as the first preferred option.